-VICE is implemented in its entirety in ANSI/ISO C, standard library Python, and standard library Cython.
-With this implementation, VICE is entirely cross platform and independent of the user's version of Anaconda (or lackthereof).
-However, VICE is not wrapped for installation in a Windows environment without modifying the installation source code.
-We recommend users install and run VICE in a linux environment using the Windows Terminal.
+VICE is implememented entirely in ANSI/ISO C and standard library Python and Cython.
+For this reason, it is highly portable across platforms and is independent of the user's version of Anaconda (or lackthereof).
+However, VICE is not wrapped for installation in a Windows environment, and the developers do not provide support for non-POSIX operating systems.
+We therefore recommend that Windows users install and run VICE entirely within the Windows Subsystem for Linux.